 Dr Paerau Warbrick

-Paerau Warbrick is a Lecturer in Te Tumu: School of Māori, Pacific and Indigenous Studies at the University of Otago in Dunedin, lecturing on the Treaty of Waitangi, the Waitangi Tribunal.
+Paerau Warbrick is a Lecturer in Te Tumu: School of Māori, Pacific and Indigenous Studies, lecturing on the Treaty of Waitangi, the Waitangi Tribunal.
 He is also a part-time barrister specialising in Māori land, trusts and wills and estates.
 Paerau’s research interest is on historical and contemporary Māori issues particularly in the area of the Māori and Native Land Courts.
 His two main research projects at the moment involve a history of the Māori Land Court in the South Island and a small book on the Indigenous people of Britain.

 Dr Katie Cooper